Pooja-TR/ImageManagement/README.md

 - Screenshots and class diagram are in the Screenshot and annotation folder

 ====================================================================
- Languages used: JAVA , javafx , fxml , javascript , html
+ Languages used: JAVA , javafx , fxml , javascript , html and C
  Edit the CSS in the scene builder